 July 9-10: New York, NY

 "On Wednesday last, the Declaration of Independance was read at the head of each brigade of the Continental army, posted at and near New-York, and every where received with loud huzzas, and the utmost demonstrations of joy.
 The same evening the equestrian statue of George III. which Tory pride and folly raised in the year 1770, was, by the sons of freedom, laid prostrate in the dirt, the just desert of an ungrateful tyrant!
 The lead wherewith this monument was made, is to be run into bullets, to assimilate with the brain of our infatuated adversaries, who, to gain a pepper corn, have lost an empire.*—'Quos Deus vult perdere, prus dementat.'
-A gentleman, who was present at this ominous fall of leaden Majesty, looking back to the original’s hopeful beginning, pertinently exclaimed, in the language of the Angle to Lucifer, 'If thou be’st he!
+A gentleman, who was present at this ominous fall of leaden Majesty, looking back to the original's hopeful beginning, pertinently exclaimed, in the language of the Angle [sic] to Lucifer, 'If thou be'st he!
 But ah, how fallen!
-How chang’d!' *Lord Clare in the House of Commons, declared that a pepper corn, in acknowledgment of Britain’s right to tax America, was of more importance than millions without it." - Pennsylvania Evening Post, July 13, 1776
+How chang'd!' *Lord Clare in the House of Commons, declared that a pepper corn, in acknowledgement of Britain's right to tax America, was of more importance than millions without it." - Pennsylvania Evening Post, July 13, 1776

 "THE Day is come, and I rejoice that the Knot is cut, and INDEPENDENCY proclaimed by the Continental Congress.—Last Evening it was read to the Army here, and three Cheers proclaimed the Joy of every Heart in the Camp, and this Morning the IMAGE of the BEAST was thrown down, and his Head severed from his Body; not let George look to it, for he that sheweth no Mercy shall have no Mercy shewn to him!" - Extract of a Letter, Maryland Journal and the Baltimore Advertiser, July 17, 1776